-If your taxable income includes an amount from the alcohol fuel credit under section 87, include that amount as a negative amount on line 26.
+If your taxable income includes an amount from the alcohol fuel credit or the biodiesel and renewable diesel fuels credit under section 87, include that amount as a negative amount on line 26.

 Related Adjustments

 If you have an entry on line 8 because you deducted investment interest allocable to an interest in a trade or business, or on line 9, 12, 13, or 15 through 25, or you have any amount included on line 26 from pre-1987 depreciation, patron's adjustment, pollution control facilities, or tax shelter farm activities, you may have to refigure any item of income or deduction based on a limit of income other than AGI or modified AGI.